 The conditions for an Extrajudicial Sanction include:

-- You live in an area with an EJS program.
+- Living in an area with an EJS program.

 - The police or Crown believe the program benefits you and the community.

 - You are informed about the program & freely agree to participate.

 - Consult a lawyer

 - Willingly accept responsibility and a case could be made against you in the courts.

 If you may qualify, a youth criminal defence lawyer will make an effort to have your case dealt with by an EJS.
 One of the biggest benefits of this to your future is that there is no criminal record.